Three Pure Ones: Divine Treasures Heavenly Lord

 Divine Treasures Heavenly Lord (靈寶天尊), also translated as "The Universally Honoured One of Divinities and Treasures", "Heavenly Lord of Spiritual Treasures", or "Lord of the Numinous Treasure", is the Upper Purity (上清) among the Three Pure Ones.

 Divine Treasures Heavenly Lord is associated with yin and yang and serves as the custodian of the scriptures.
 He also calculates time and divides it into different epochs.

 Heavenly Lord of Way and Virtue

-Heavenly Lord of Way and Virtue (道德天尊), also translated as "The Universally Honored One of Tao and Virtues" or "The Way-and-Its-Power Celestial One", is the Ultra Purity (太清) among the Three Pure Ones.
+Heavenly Lord of Way and Virtue (道德天尊), also translated as "The Universally Honored One of Tao and Virtues" or "The Way-and-Its-Power Celestial One", is the Grand Purity (太清) among the Three Pure Ones.
 He is also known as the Ultra Supreme Elder Lord (太上老君).

 According to Taoist scriptures, Heavenly Lord of Way and Virtue has countless manifestations, and one of them is the historical Lao Tzu, the author of the Scripture of Way and Virtue.
 He is often depicted as an elder with white hair and beard.